SunXQlab/stMLnet/README.md

        # devtools::install_version("Seurat", version = "4.2.0", repos="https://cloud.r-project.org/")
        remotes::install_github("drieslab/Giotto",  ref="v1.1.0")
+      （1.2）
+       If you have problems installing the environment manually, you can also choose to install the dependent environment via dockfile:

+       # Bash
+       # built a docker image
+       # ensure that dockerfile and postInstall are in the same path
+       docker build -f Dockerfile -t stMLnetEnv:0.1 .
+       # Run docker image
+       docker run -it stMLnetEnv:0.1 /bin/bash

+(2) Install stMLnet package

-After building dependent environment, you can download stMLnet from github:
+ After building dependent environment, you can

+(2.1) download stMLnet from github:

        git clone https://github.com/SunXQlab/stMLnet.git